 Student Absence or Tardy Protocol

 On days when students are absent or significantly tardy, parents MUST call the school office (202-544-1618) no later than 8:45 a.m. on the day of the occurrence.
 They are to give the student’s name, grade and the reason for the absence or tardy.
 If the office does not hear from the parent, a call will be made to ascertain where the child is.
-When an email is sent to the student’s teacher regarding an absence, tardy or early dismissal, please include the school office and the school nurse as recipients of the email (email@example.com; firstname.lastname@example.org; email@example.com).
+When an email is sent to the student’s teacher regarding an absence, tardy or early dismissal, please include email@example.com to notify the school nurse, principal, and front office staff.
 A student must present a written note of explanation, signed by the parent, upon returning to school after an absence.
 For all health appointments, a note from a licensed healthcare provider’s office must be submitted for an excused tardy, early dismissal or absence.
 A student is considered absent if not present for four (4) hours of the day.
 This also includes half days.

 Numerous St. Peter School students have allergies to certain foods, particularly peanuts and tree nuts.
 For these students, an allergic reaction can be serious and sometimes life-threatening.
 Please keep this in mind as you prepare your child's snack and lunch and avoid sending in food or other products containing peanuts, peanut butter, or nuts/tree nuts.
 Tree nuts include, but are not limited to, walnut, almond, hazelnut, cashew, pistachio, and Brazil nuts.
 These are not to be confused or grouped together with peanut, which is a legume, or seeds such as sunflower or sesame (FARE – Food Allergy Research & Education).
 When shopping for food, read the ingredients label to ensure the item does not contain peanuts or tree nuts.
 Students must not share or trade food.